-Sawa Life has employed 40 women in Kenya and created a vocational program to train and hone the beaders' skills into a truly remarkable one-of-a-kind product.
-Sawa artisans receive a fair living wage and healthcare, allowing them to provide for their families and communities.
+SAWA Life employs 40 women in Kibera, Africa's largest slum.
+SAWA created a vocational program to train and hone the artisans' skills into a truly remarkable one-of-a-kind product.
+SAWA artisans receive a fair living wage and healthcare, allowing them to provide for their children and communities.

 HEALTHCARE & UPLIFTING FAMILIES

-Additionally to the wages the artisans receive, Sawa Life pays for monthly contributions to the National Hospital Insurance Fund (NHIF) which is a government fund that offers medical cover to citizens at a small premium.
-This cover does not only include individuals but also their dependents.
+Additionally to the wages the artisans receive, SAWA Life pays for monthly contributions to the National Hospital Insurance Fund (NHIF) which is a government fund that offers medical coverage to citizens at a small premium.
+This coverage includes individuals and their dependents.
 On average, each woman supports 15 dependents.
-This ensures that they all have a medical cover and are guaranteed affordable hospital services whenever needed.
+This ensures that they all have a medical coverage and are guaranteed affordable hospital services whenever needed.

 The Nourafchan Foundation and SAWA Life, in partnership with Journeys in Film, have launched the Nour Film Club in Africa.